COVID‑19 Response Efforts

 California Correctional Center (CCC) in Susanville serves as the primary hub for providing training and placement of incarcerated people in Northern California conservation camps.
 Sierra Conservation Center (SCC) in Jamestown serves as the primary hub for Southern California conservation camps.

 Prior to being transferred to conservation camps, incarcerated firefighters who have finished their training are tested for COVID-19 and quarantined for a 14-day period.
 Additionally, all fire camp crews are screened daily for symptoms related to COVID-19.

 If an incarcerated firefighter is suspected or confirmed to be positive for COVID-19, they will be transported to the closest appropriate institution with celled housing for quarantine/isolation placement.
 Additionally, when a conservation camp is placed on quarantine, the incarcerated population housed at the camp will receive COVID-19 testing and daily healthcare screenings from nursing staff.

 To minimize potential COVID-19 transmission during required close-contact procedures with the population, all staff are required to wear all personal protective equipment in accordance with state and national health care and public health guidance.
 At all other times, the use of facial barriers are required to be worn by both staff and the incarcerated population to protect all those who live and work in our institutions and conservation camps, as well as the community at-large.

-In March, CDCR suspended large-scale construction projects located within the secure perimeter of CDCR facilities to protect the health of contractors, incarcerated individuals, staff and their families during the COVID-19 pandemic.
-In line with the state’s phased reopening plan, the Facility Planning, Construction and Management Division (FPCM) has announced it will restart suspended design and construction projects in phases beginning June 2020.
+In March 2020, CDCR suspended large-scale construction projects located within the secure perimeter of CDCR facilities to protect the health of contractors, incarcerated individuals, staff and their families during the COVID-19 pandemic.
+In line with the state’s reopening plan, the Facility Planning, Construction and Management Division (FPCM) restarted suspended design and construction projects in phases beginning June 2020.
 All projects were restarted by January 2021.